sagark4/sicp/README.md

 Exercises 3.7 and 3.8 skipped.

 My note: Coming from algorithm design background, and especially from Java/C++, I have big trouble imagining how some basic data structures and algorithms can be implemented in a functional programming language without mutability.
 Indeed, that was a big barrier in thinking I had to jump over when understanding the material and doing the exercises.

+## 3.2 The Environment Model for Evaluation

+If I had read this part before implementing the AST walker interpreter in _Crafting Interpreters_, I would have been faster there.
+This section basically describes how environment "tree" works.
+An environment is basically a map from variable names to values.
+There is a _global_ environment and there are _procedure_ objects, which are basically lambdas.
+Which means `(define (square x) (* x x))` is syntactic sugar for `(define square (lambda (x) (* x x)))`.

+Each environment except the global has a parent environment.
+Each lambda specifies the parent environment at the time of its creation; it is the environment that was active when the lambda expression was evaluated).
+A new environment is created and activated (only) for every procedure call (and the parent environment is specified by the corresponding lambda/procedure-object).
+This new environment has only the parameters of the lambda as bound variables.

+Coming from non-functional languages, this can easily get confusing.  **Don't confuse the environment structure with call stack!**  The environment structure is mainly important for variable-name resolution.
+The depth of the environment tree tells you how many inner lambdas you have at the moment, not how many active recursive calls you have.

+This is obviously best explained with examples and diagrams, so for illuminating examples, see Sections 3.2.2, 3.2.3, and 3.2.4 of the book.

+### Exercise 3.9

+The environment tree will have one root (global) node and six children node in the recursive case and eight in iterative case (one extra for the `factorial` procedure and one more for `counter` to go above `max-count`).